$DK/D\pi$ scattering and an exotic virtual bound state at the $SU(3)$ flavour symmetric point from lattice QCD: Results

 After preliminary analysis using only the $[000]A_1^+$ irrep, it was clear more data was needed to further constrain the $t$-matrix around \D\etaoct\ threshold, and so data from the ``in-flight'' $[100]A_1$ and $[110]A_1$ irreps on the $L/a_s = 24$ lattice were included.
 With further reduction of symmetry in these non-zero momentum irreps, additional partial waves contribute.
 However, the lowest-lying additional partial waves, \D\etaoct(\SLJ{1}{P}{1}) and \D\etaoct(\SLJ{1}{D}{2}),\footnote{With higher partial waves assumed to be negligible.} enter at $P$ and $D$ wave respectively and so are expected to be suppressed at low energies in comparison to the $S$-wave contribution.
 To constrain these `background wave' channels, we computed energy levels in the $[000]T_1^-$, $[000]E^+$ and $[000]T_2^+$ irreps where they are the leading-order contributions.

 This flavour sector has manifestly exotic flavour quantum numbers,\footnote{Meaning no fermion-bilinear operators can be constructed carrying these flavour quantum numbers.} leaving only meson-meson operators to be used in the matrix of correlation functions.
 Lists of operators are given in Tables \ref{table:6f_rest_list} and \ref{table:6f_in_flight_list} in Appendix \ref{appendix:interpolating_list}.
 Fig.~\ref{fig:6f_A1p_spectra} shows the $[000]A_1^+$ spectrum, again with normalised operator overlaps.
 There are 9 levels well below the \Dst\omoct\ threshold with all but the $4^{\textrm{th}}$ level on the $24^3$ volume shifted downwards relative to non-interacting curves, suggesting attractive physics in this sector.
 All 9 levels were used in the Lüscher analysis.
 The spectra in all the irreps used for the $\mathbf{6}$ analysis are presented in Fig.~\ref{fig:6f_spectra}.
-Levels not used in the scattering analysis are faded out in the plots.
+Again, numerical values for the energies are given in the supplementary material, and levels not used in the scattering analysis are faded out in the plots.

 Moving to non-zero momentum, the $[100]A_1$ and $[110]A_1$ irreps have contributions from two additional channels below $\Dst\omoct$ threshold, \Dst\etaoct\ and \D\omoct, which do not appear in the $[000]A_1^+$ irrep.
 However, these enter in a minimum of $P$-wave and therefore have suppressed threshold behaviour, and their first non-interacting levels appear somewhat above the corresponding thresholds.
 Only the lowest 3 energy levels in $[100]A_1$ and the lowest 2 in $[110]A_1$ are used in the scattering analysis.
 Similar to $[000]A_1^+$, downwards shifts compared to the non-interacting energy curves are observed for these levels.